spray/spray/docs/documentation/spray-util/index.rst

 The *spray-util* module contains a number of smaller helper classes that are used by all other *spray* modules, except :ref:`spray-http`, which is kept intentionally free of other *spray* dependencies.

-The main content of *spray-util* can roughly be split into two parts:

-- Pimps_
-- `Akka Helpers`_

 Dependencies
 ------------

-Apart from the Scala library (see :ref:`current-versions` chapter) *spray-util* depends on Akka-Actor (with 'provided' scope, i.e. you need to pull it in yourself)
+Apart from the Scala library (see :ref:`current-versions` chapter) *spray-util* only depends on Akka-Actor (with 'provided' scope, i.e. you need to pull it in yourself).